waynedsz/sandwich_shop/lib/worksheet.md

 For this worksheet, we will focus on ephemeral state.
 In our sandwich counter, the number of sandwiches the user has added to their cart (the `State`) doesn't need to be known by any other widget.
 If the user closes the app, we don't mind if the `State` resets.
 This makes it a perfect candidate for a `StatefulWidget`.

-## From Stateless to Stateful
+## A Reminder On Stateless Widgets

 We are starting with [the code that we ended Worksheet 2 with](https://github.com/manighahrmani/sandwich_shop/blob/2/lib/main.dart).
 If you have completed some of the exercises and your code looks slightly different, that's okay.
 Just make sure you understand the changes we're making from this point onward.

-So far, our code only uses `StatelessWidget`s.
-As a reminder, stateless widgets are immutable.
+So far, all of our widgets were stateless.
+These widgets are immutable.
 They are like a photograph: a snapshot of the User Interface (UI) at a particular point in time.
 If you want to find out more about them, watch this [YouTube video on StatelessWidgets](https://youtu.be/wE7khGHVkYY).

+#### Adding Interactive Buttons

 To make our sandwich counter interactive, we first need to add some buttons.
 Let's add "Add" and "Remove" buttons below our sandwich display.
 Update the `body` of the `Scaffold` in your `App` widget to use a `Column` and a `Row`.
+Hopefully you have already learnt about these from [the exercises in worksheet 2](https://manighahrmani.github.io/sandwich_shop/worksheet-2.html#exercises).

 ```dart
 home: Scaffold(